jefflunt/nmspec/README.md

-My approach to making this constantly shifting communication easier to develop and debug was to come up with a language-agnostic representation of the mini network protocols within the game, specify those in some kind of easily editable configuration language, and then generate both the Ruby and GDScript code from that central source.
+My approach to making this constantly shifting communication easier to develop and debug was to come up with a language-agnostic representation of the mini network protocols within the game, specify in some kind of easily editable configuration language, and then generate both the Ruby and GDScript code from that central source.
 I figured that if I could do that without too much work, then I could also squash the client/server syncing bugs in one place (in the protocol specification language, and related output code generators).
-Then if I wanted to add a new message / protocol to either the client or server side I could build it once - in the specification language - and have a program spit out working code.
+Then if I wanted to add a new message / protocol to either the client or server side I could build it once - in the specification language - and have a program spit out working code for both the client and server.

-Of course that's not all there is to successful network communication, but the bulk of bugs I was running into were at this low-level networking layer where the fine details on the client/server sides were slipping out of sync constantly, and little typos could lead to big debugging time sinks.
+Of course that's not all there is to successful network communication, but the bulk of bugs I've been running into were at this low-level networking layer where the fine details of the client/server code were slipping out of sync constantly, and little typos could lead to big debugging time sinks.

 # Output language support